adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 bastille bootstrap https://github.com/adriel-tech/FreeBSD13-BastilleBSD-Tips
 ~~~

-lets check out the 'default-configs' template.
-This is where we will setup general settings
-for all of our jails.
+Lets check out the 'default-configs' template, these settings will apply to all of our jails.
 ~~~
 cd /usr/local/bastille/templates/adriel-tech/FreeBSD13-BastilleBSD-Tips
 ~~~